rsdoiel/rsdoiel.github.io/resume.md

 I am most comfortable in a Unix environment but have worked in others in the past (e.g. CPM, DOS, Windows  1.x - 95 and Prime Information).
 I have written and maintained software in many languages over the course of my career (e.g. C, Go, Groovy, InfoBasic, Java, Lisp, NodeJS/JavaScript, Pascal, Perl, PHP, Python, SQL).
 I have experience implementing and running services in cloud based virtual machines.
 I commonly build software to run on both Intel and ARM processors.

 I am currently a Senior Applications Developer in the Digital Library Development group at Caltech Library.
-Primary focus in recent years has been building tools and systems  to meet the Library and Archive's 21st century
+Primary focus in recent years has been building tools and systems to meet the Library and Archive's 21st century needs.

 Technical Skills
 ----------------